January 18th…“TELL US ABOUT A FAVORITE AUNT.”

 Due to the 1,200 miles between our farm and “The Big Apple”, we seldom had the pleasure of visits from Auntie Lillian and Uncle Gene.
 When those few times of vacations to our farm did occur, it was like having royalty among us.

-Lillian and her husband, Gene Greenspun, made for a striking couple.
-Handsome Uncle Gene was a designer and manufacturer for the “Knickerbocker Toy Company” there in New York.
+Lillian and her handsome husband, Gene Greenspun, made for a striking couple.
+Uncle Gene was a designer and manufacturer for the “Knickerbocker Toy Company” there in New York.
 Together, these two dear hearts embarked on many an adventure within the sky-high steel stalagmites of dizzying office buildings there in the city.
 A profitable adventure of theirs took place one night at a card game with some friends.
 Gene had an idea for a new “toy”, so to speak.
-The idea was to create bedroom slippers that would resemble a human foot.
+His idea was to create bedroom slippers that would resemble a human foot.
 Lillian was barefoot while playing cards that evening and Gene told her to keep playing while he crawled under the table with some modeling clay.
 He began to carve an animated likeness of his wife’s feet into the clay.
 Gene over-exaggerated the clay foot model to look cuter and then put it into production for marketing.
 They labeled their new creation, “Crazy Feet” and the slippers came out in multi-colored pliable plastic with a soft, fuzzy lining for foot comfort.

 To promote their new fun product, Lillian modeled their “Crazy Feet” slippers for a professional photographer, who then spread the word to the industry and advertisers that these fun slippers were now on the market for sale.
 On one of their special visits to our farm, Gene and Lillian brought “Crazy Feet” for us kids to enjoy for our very own.
 My sister, Candice, STILL has her pair tucked gently away as a token of our auntie’s kindness to us.